Organizing the workspace with dock panels

 -

-The second is by selecting a stack first and then click on the requested component.
-The component will then be wrapped in a dock panel and added to the stack that you selected.
-The current selected stack is visualized by a slightly lighter shade of the theme.
+Select a stack first, then click the component you want.
+The component is wrapped in a dock panel and added to the stack you selected.
+The currently selected stack stands out with a slightly lighter shade of the theme.

 Every dock panel has three buttons: